Jeff Bezos

-Bezos was born in Albuquerque and raised in Houston and Miami.
+Bezos was born in Albuquerque, and raised in Houston and Miami.
 He graduated from Princeton University in 1986 with a degree in engineering.
 He worked on Wall Street in a variety of related fields from 1986 to early 1994.
-Bezos founded Amazon in mid-1994 on a road trip from New York City to Seattle.
-The company began as an online bookstore and has since expanded to a variety of other e-commerce products and services, including video and audio streaming, cloud computing, and artificial intelligence.
+He founded Amazon in mid-1994 on a road trip from New York City to Seattle.
+The company began as an online bookstore and expanded to a variety of other e-commerce products and services, including video and audio streaming, cloud computing, and artificial intelligence.
 It is the world's largest online sales company, the largest Internet company by revenue, and the largest provider of virtual assistants and cloud infrastructure services through its Amazon Web Services branch.

-Bezos founded the aerospace manufacturer and sub-orbital spaceflight services company Blue Origin in 2000.
-Blue Origin's New Shepard vehicle reached space in 2015 and afterwards successfully landed back on Earth; he flew into space on Blue Origin NS-16 in 2021.
-He purchased the major American newspaper The Washington Post in 2013 for $250 million and manages many other investments through his venture capital firm, Bezos Expeditions.
-In September 2021, Bezos co-founded Altos Labs with Mail.ru founder Yuri Milner.
+Bezos founded the aerospace manufacturer and sub-orbital spaceflight services company Blue Origin in 2000, and he flew into space on Blue Origin NS-16 in 2021.
+He purchased the major American newspaper The Washington Post in 2013 and manages many other investments through his venture capital firm, Bezos Expeditions.

-The first centibillionaire on the Forbes Real Time Billionaires Index and the second ever to have achieved the feat since Bill Gates in 1999, Bezos was named the "richest man in modern history" after his net worth increased to $150 billion in July 2018.
-In August 2020, according to Forbes, he had a net worth exceeding $200 billion.
-On July 5, 2021, Bezos stepped down as the CEO and president of Amazon and took over the role of executive chairman.
-Amazon Web Services CEO Andy Jassy succeeded Bezos as the CEO and president of Amazon.
+The first centibillionaire on the Forbes Real Time Billionaires Index, Bezos was named the "richest man in modern history" after his net worth increased to $150 billion in July 2018.
+On July 5, 2021, Bezos took over the role of executive chairman and stepped down as the CEO and president of Amazon, succeeded by Amazon Web Services CEO Andy Jassy.